mohitkumartoshniwal/ShareIt/Readme.md

 # Pinterest Clone

 Pinterest Clone , A React spa with styling using tailwind css.
 We can create/read/update/delete pins, search pins based on title, description and category.
-User can sing up/log in/log out using his/her google account.
+User can sign up/log in/log out using his/her google account.

 ## Application Links